codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 Products and Environments
 The Products and Environments to which to assign the Promotion Policy.

+##### Where do you define the Promotion Policy?
+You can define dedicated Promotion Policies through the UI, or you can define it as part of the Promotion Lifecycle which orchestrates

 ### How does the Promotion Policy work?

-When a promotion is triggered and Codefresh identifies a Promotion Lifecycle for the tarhet environment,
+When a promotion is triggered in an environment and Codefresh identifies a Promotion Lifecycle for the tarhet environment,

 1. Identifies the Promotion Policy to apply

-1. If defined, runs the Pre-Action Promotion Workflow if defined
+1. If defined, runs the Pre-Action Promotion Workflow

 If successful,
 If failed